wusatosi/beman-website/README.md

 ## Add a blog post

-1. Clone the repository and a create new branch.
+1. Repository setup: `create a local clone` or `open in Codespaces`.

-2. Create a directory`blog/YYYY-MM-DD-tile-of-post/` and write the blog post Markdown content in `index.md`:
+2. Create a directory having an `index.md` file using this pattern: `blog/YYYY-MM-DD-tile-of-post/index.md`:

 Example: